Why Real Faces Outperform Generic Impact Stats in Donor Storytelling

 Here are a few examples of some of the best images for fundraising campaigns I've seen in actual healthcare foundation donor appeals over the past year:

-Each image tells a story instantly, no caption needed.
-That’s the kind of nonprofit visual storytelling that moves people to act—whether it’s returning a wallet or opening their own wallet to give.
+Each provides the kind of emotional, visual storytelling that moves people to act, whether it’s returning a wallet or opening their own wallet to give.

 Not every donor communication should be wrapped in sweetness, of course.

-But when your donor impact storytelling includes children, genuine moments of innocent joy, or a even a therapy animal (that puppy photo prompted more than half of folks to return the wallet, after all), don’t hold back.
-One perfectly chosen image might do more to engage donors than a thousand words ever could.
+But when your donor impact storytelling includes children, genuine moments of innocent joy, or even a therapy animal (that puppy photo prompted more than half of folks to return the wallet, after all), don’t hold back.

-Book a free 30-minute phone call to discuss how your healthcare foundation can build deeper donor relationships with smarter donor engagement and retention strategies.
+Book a free 30-minute phone call to discuss how your hospital foundation can build deeper donor relationships with smarter donor engagement and retention strategies.
 No prep needed and no strings attached!

 Just bring your biggest donor engagement challenges, and we’ll work through them together.